Training for a United Kingdom government department

 Being an IT skills trainer isn’t usually classed as a ‘hazardous’ occupation except when you’re working for the specialist consultancy Optimum and the client is DFID, the UK government’s Department for International Development.

-In DFID, Optimum has just completed its largest and most complex ever business systems user training project.
-Over the last three years, 14 Optimum trainers have joined 27 from DFID in delivering 30 different role-based training courses to some 2000 DFID staff in 40 countries worldwide from Afghanistan to Zimbabwe.
+In DFID, Optimum completed its largest and most complex ever business systems user training project (to date).
+Over three years, 14 Optimum trainers joined 27 from DFID in delivering 30 different role-based training courses to some 2000 DFID staff in 40 countries worldwide from Afghanistan to Zimbabwe.

 The training was part of DFID’s ARIES project, a major corporate undertaking to effect business process change in the areas of finance, procurement, project management, administrative management and corporate reporting across the department.
 This project included implementing an Enterprise Resource Planning (ERP) system to give DFID, with its £5.7 billion aid budget, a fully-integrated financial, eprocurement, reporting and project management system.